Solar installation and roof penetrations: what good flashing looks like in Perth

 What is roof flashing and why does it matter?

-Flashing is metal or rubber material that seals around roof penetrations (the points where conduit, cable runs, or mounting bolts penetrate the roof surface) to prevent water from entering the building.
-In solar installations, flashing is required at:
+Flashing is the metal or rubber material that seals around a roof penetration, the point where a conduit, cable run, or mounting bolt passes through the roof surface, to stop water getting into the building.
+In a solar installation, flashing is needed at:

-- Conduit entry points: Where the cable run from the roof panels passes through the roof into the ceiling space (typically a 40mm conduit with an aluminium or lead flashing plate)
+- Conduit entry points: where the cable run from the panels passes through the roof into the ceiling space, fitted with an aluminium or lead flashing plate sized to the conduit

-- Rail mounting feet (penetrating systems): On tiled roofs, L-foot brackets typically bolt through the tile into the rafter below — each penetration requires a sealant/flashing treatment
+- Rail mounting feet (penetrating systems): on tiled roofs, L-foot brackets typically bolt through the tile into the rafter below.
+Each of these penetrations needs a sealant or flashing treatment

-- Tile lifters (on concrete or terracotta tile roofs): Mounting rails on tiled roofs often use spring-mounted "tile lifters" that allow the rail to sit above the tile surface without penetrating — these avoid roof penetration but require correct installation
+- Tile lifters (on concrete or terracotta tile roofs): spring-mounted "tile lifters" let the mounting rail sit above the tile surface without penetrating it at all, though they still need to be installed correctly

-Concrete and terracotta tile roofs (most common in Perth):
+Concrete and terracotta tile roofs (the most common roof type in Perth):

-The standard approach is to use tile hooks or L-feet that bolt through the tile into the rafter:
+The standard approach uses tile hooks or L-feet bolted through the tile into the rafter:

-- Roof tile sealant (typically silicone or bituminous flashing compound) is applied around the collar
+- Roof tile sealant, typically silicone or a bituminous flashing compound, is applied around the collar.

 Colorbond metal roofing:

-Rails attach via clamps to the standing seams or rib profiles of the Colorbond — no penetrations required.
-This is inherently watertight if done correctly.
-If rivets or screws are used (less common), each penetration must be sealed with butyl rubber or appropriate sealant.
+Rails attach via clamps to the standing seams or rib profiles of the Colorbond, so no penetrations are needed at all.
+Done correctly, this is inherently watertight.
+If rivets or screws are used instead, which is less common, each one needs to be sealed with butyl rubber or an equivalent sealant.
+Solar on Colorbond roofs in Perth walks through installation considerations specific to metal roofing.

 For tiled roofs:

-- Check that no tiles were cracked during installation (a common sign of rushed work)
+- Check that no tiles were cracked during installation.
+Cracked tiles are a common sign of rushed work.

-- Confirm that flashing collars or sealant have been applied at every penetration point — ask the installer to point these out
+- Confirm flashing collars or sealant have been applied at every penetration point.
+Ask the installer to point these out directly.

-- Inspect that displaced tiles have been re-seated correctly (lifting a tile to run cable, then not reseating it, is a source of water entry that may not show up until the first heavy rain)
+- Check that any tiles lifted to run cable have been re-seated correctly.
+A tile that's lifted and not properly reseated is a source of water entry that may not show up until the first heavy rain.

 For metal roofing:

-- Confirm clamps are on the rib or seam, not on the flat pan (screws into the flat pan are a leak point)
+- Confirm clamps sit on the rib or seam, not the flat pan.
+Screws into the flat pan are a leak point.

 Conduit exit points:

-- The conduit exit through the roof surface should have an aluminium or lead flashing plate fitted around it, caulked at the edges with appropriate roof-grade sealant
+- The conduit exit through the roof surface should have an aluminium or lead flashing plate fitted around it, caulked at the edges with roof-grade sealant.

-- A conduit that simply exits through a hole in a tile without flashing is an immediate water entry risk
+- A conduit that simply exits through a hole in a tile with no flashing is an immediate water entry risk.

-What a roof leak from solar actually looks like
+What does a solar roof leak actually look like?

-Solar-related roof leaks often don't appear immediately after installation — they may only manifest after the first significant rain, or after several wet seasons if a seal degrades slowly.
-Signs to watch for:
+Solar-related roof leaks rarely show up straight after installation.
+They tend to appear only after the first significant rain, or after several wet seasons once a seal slowly degrades.
+Watch for:

-- Damp patches on the ceiling below where panels were installed (including areas beyond the array perimeter — water can travel along rafters before dripping)
+- Damp patches on the ceiling below where panels were installed, including areas beyond the array itself.
+Water can travel along rafters before it drips.

-- Musty odour in the ceiling space after rain
+- A musty odour in the ceiling space after rain.

-If you suspect a solar-related leak, note the location and timing (which part of the roof was most exposed during the rain event, how long after rain the damp appeared).
-This information helps determine whether the entry point is at a panel penetration or elsewhere.
+If you suspect a solar-related leak, note the location and timing: which part of the roof took the worst of the rain, and how long after the rain the damp appeared.
+That detail helps work out whether the entry point is a panel penetration or something else entirely.

 Who is responsible for roof leaks after installation?

 The installer is responsible for waterproofing their own roof penetrations.
-A workmanship warranty should explicitly cover any water ingress caused by the installation work.
+Solar retailers have to meet a minimum five-year whole-of-system warranty under the New Energy Tech Consumer Code, and that warranty should explicitly cover water ingress caused by the installation.
+Check your retailer is a current NETCC Approved Seller before you sign.

 If the installer is still in business:

-- Contact them in writing with photographs and description of the issue
+- Contact them in writing with photographs and a description of the issue.

-What the installer is NOT responsible for: Pre-existing roof issues unrelated to the installation (cracked tiles from a previous storm, degraded flashing from a different penetration).
-If the area around the installation had pre-existing issues, this can complicate the claim — document the roof condition before and after with photographs.
+What the installer is NOT responsible for: pre-existing roof issues unrelated to the installation, such as cracked tiles from an earlier storm or degraded flashing around a different penetration.
+If the area around the installation had pre-existing issues, document the roof's condition before and after with photographs.
+It can complicate the claim otherwise.

 Before installation, ask your installer: